 Consolidating Debt Under a Single Loan

-This method has the potential to dramatically simplify your loan repayment.
-Instead of multiple loans and multiple interest rates, you’ll have one loan and one interest rate.
-And ideally, this new interest rate will be close to the average of all your interest rates combined—or even lower.
+This method has the potential to dramatically simplify your loan repayment process.
+Instead of multiple loans and multiple interest rates, you’d have one loan and one interest rate.
+And ideally, this new interest rate will be close to the average of all your interest rates combined—or maybe even lower.

-The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.

 Guest Participation: The individuals interviewed for this article were not compensated for their participation.
 Their advice is educational in nature, is not individualized, and may not be applicable to your unique situation.
 It is not intended to serve as the primary or sole basis for your financial decisions.